raja-sec/raja-portfolio/backend/data/articles/digital-forensics-using-kali-linux.md

 What makes this course truly valuable is its practical approach.
 Each module relates directly to real investigative challenges:

- -Investigating insider data theft in organizations
+- Investigating insider data theft in organizations

- -Analyzing phishing or malware incidents
+- Analyzing phishing or malware incidents

- -Recovering deleted chat logs or images from suspect devices
+- Recovering deleted chat logs or images from suspect devices

- -Tracking IP addresses and network traces of attackers
+- Tracking IP addresses and network traces of attackers

 By learning digital forensics through Kali Linux, students gain not only technical skills but also investigative intuition.
 It develops the mindset to think like an attacker yet act like a digital detective.